mironak/DeeImpressionChecker/README.md

 1. Check one page per second to see if it's been impressed.

 [1] (VOTE) ID below name, ex.
 (XXXXXXXXXXXXXXXXXXJP) -> input XXXXXXXXXXXXXXXXXXJP, or ID written later date, ex.
-2022”N02ŒŽ23“ú22:22(XXXXXXXXXXXXXXXXXXJP) -> input XXXXXXXXXXXXXXXXXXJP, or nameŸXXXXXXXXXXXX -> input XXXXXXXXXXXX, or name(not recommended).
+2022å¹´02æœˆ23æ—¥22:22(XXXXXXXXXXXXXXXXXXJP) -> input XXXXXXXXXXXXXXXXXXJP, or nameâ—†XXXXXXXXXXXX -> input XXXXXXXXXXXX, or name(not recommended).

 # License